Growing up with Living Paintings – Freddy’s story

 “When Freddy first joined the library he used to borrow the children’s picture books including The Gruffalo, Elmer, Ten in the Bed and Floss, which include special tactile pictures and braille.
 These accessible books enabled him to learn to read braille.

 As he got older he also started to borrow Living Paintings books at school.
-Freddy would choose subjects that would back up what he was learning at school, for example in Year 5 they were learning about Anglo Saxons, so he borrowed the Teacher Resource Pack on this subject.
+Freddy would choose subjects that would back up what he was learning at school, for example in Year 5 they were learning about Anglo Saxons, so he borrowed the educational resource on this subject.
 As he progressed with his braille he would read independently and use the audio guide to listen to the descriptions of the pictures.

-Freddy is now 12 and at secondary school and uses Living Paintings resources as a home learning activity, to re-enforce his understanding of different subjects using his tactile skills, and to relax in his spare time.
-Freddy particularly likes their history and science books.”
+Freddy is now at secondary school and uses Living Paintings resources as a home learning activity, to re-enforce his understanding of different subjects using his tactile skills, and to relax in his spare time.
+Freddy particularly likes the history and science books.”